YangLinyi/Explainable-Financial-Text-Classification/Data/Readme.md

-Please note that the testing data can be only used for research purpose.
+Please note that the testing data should be used for research purpose only.